 Using Windows, I’ve recently compared one print where I sent a file to at 250.50ppi and let QTR resample, and another where I resampled to 720ppi using Qimage and its high quality upsampling.
 The image resampled using Qimage was slightly better, but I had to look really carefully to see the difference.
 Which supports what Roy goes on to say in that post: “You might create artificial files that can demonstrate these re-sampling but for real images I really don’t think any of this matters a whole lot.
 In general QTR does overkill on most printing matters to make it a non-issue.“

 So on Windows I think there potentially are small benefits to resampling to 720ppi before printing.
-I can’t speak for Mac OS X, although based on what I’ve read about resampling done by the Mac OS X printing pipeline, I’d be more inclined to resample myself than to let the OS do it.
+I can’t speak for Mac OS X, but I’d be more inclined to resample myself than to let the OS do it.